ng-/ng.seed/readme.md

 ```

 ## dependencies
-To use a third-party ng module simply add the module to your application's `node_modules` folder and - if you plan to publish your application - add it as a dependency to your `package.json`.
-Do both at the same time with `npm install myProject --save <dependency>`.
+There are two type of dependencies: regular angular modules and ng modules.
+To load regular angular modules use the `requires` property in your `package.json` as described in the **config** section of this readme.
+To use a third-party ng module simply add that module to your application's `node_modules` folder and - if you plan to publish your application - add it as a dependency to your `package.json`.
+Easily do both at the same time with the command `npm install myProject --save <dependency>`.
 If you publish your own project as a dependency, please use the "ng." prefix.
 Preserving this namespace is helpful for other developers to discover your project.

 ## config
 All config options are contained in your project's `package.json`.
 Although core angular is the only external module required - to get you started quickly - ng.seed loads both the bleeding-edge of angular from `http://code.angularjs.org/snapshot/angular.js` and angular route from `http://code.angularjs.org/snapshot/angular-route.js`.